jackledead/JACKLE-More-Less-Lethal-Options/README.md

 - Is this compatible with VWE: Non Lethal?
 Yes.
 - Does pistol round penetrate power armor like in VWE Non Lethal's CE Patch?
 No.
 - Does the ammo make people bleed?
 No bleed rate.
 It's not sharp.
 - How do I make these?
 Same as other guns, but you need the Rubber Projectiles research.
 You need GasOperation for the 17 and 21.
-They take rubber, chemfuel and components.
+They take steel, chemfuel and components.
 The 11mm ammo is made in increments of 200 and only needs chemfuel and steel.
 - Can I recommend something?
 Sure but I might not do it.
 Use the stickied post.

 Known Issues: